Easily manage sidebars and widgets in Memberlite to customize your layout with custom sidebars, widget areas, and dynamic content options.

 Hide/Show Pages Submenu

-Pages will display a menu of all child pages in the page ancestor’s hierarchy by default.
+Pages display a menu of all child pages in the page’s ancestor hierarchy by default.

 - To disable or enable this menu, select a page to edit.

-- Check or uncheck the box labeled “Hide Page Children Menu in Sidebar“.
+- Check or uncheck the “Hide Page Children Menu” in the Sidebar box.